Dart is a form of sport where darts are thrown into a circular board (Dartboard) hung on the wall.

 In case you start throwing from a close distance, the dart will make only half a turn before embedding into its target.
 At long distances, the dart will rotate at least one full round.
 When your target is close, the pointed tip must be sticking out.
 Moreover, the width of your footsteps should be equal to that of your shoulders.
 And don’t forget to lean forward when throwing, this way, your darts will go faster and stronger!

 When starting to practice, you should stand a few meters away from the goal.
-If you hold the pointed by the tip of the finger, it will fly straight to the destination when throwing, do not rotate so that you find the appropriate distance for the dart to turn a full circle before reaching the goal.
+If you hold the point by the tip of the finger, it will fly straight to the destination when throwing, do not rotate so that you find the appropriate distance for the dart to turn a full circle before reaching the goal.
 For an average stature person, that range is within 4-5m.

 Whenever finding an appropriate range, it is crucial to mark your standing point or also measure the distance.
 Estimating and being able to choose the right length technique will be improved through persistent training.